floooh/sokol-rust/README.md

 I hope to add this frontend to the official compiler soon so that you don't have to apply this patch manually

+## License
+This code is released under the zlib license (see `LICENSE` for info).
+Parts of `gen_rust.py` and `build.rs` have been copied and modified from the zig-bindings (https://github.com/floooh/sokol-odin/) and odin-bindings (https://github.com/floooh/sokol-odin/) for sokol.

+The sokol headers are created by Andre Weissflog (floooh) and sokol is released under its own license here: https://github.com/floooh/sokol/blob/master/LICENSE

+cimgui https://github.com/cimgui/cimgui is released under the MIT license